 Ponta Delgada Cruise Port

-The cruise port, Portas do Mar (Gateway of the Seas), is first place that cruise passengers will see when they disembark.
+The cruise port, Portas do Mar (Gateway of the Seas), is the first place that cruise passengers will see when they disembark.
 Located beside the Ponta Delgada Marina, the sea terminal complex includes a shopping mall and restaurant areas.
-Cruise passengers can spend time here before exploring the rest of the city.

 Know Before You Go